bellaabdelouahab/Double-Deep-Q-learning-Network-For-Self-Driving-Cars/README.md

 ## Requirements
 The code is developed using python 3.9.0 on Windows 10.
 NVIDIA GPU (GT 340M or above) ared needed to train and test.
 See [`requirements.txt`](requirements.txt ) for other dependencies.

+### License
+This code is freely available for free non-commercial use, and may be redistributed under these conditions.
+Please, see the [LICENSE](LICENSE) for further details.
+Third-party datasets and softwares are subject to their respective licenses.